-The Annual Meeting of Stockholders of Verrica Pharmaceuticals Inc. (the "Company") will be held at the Company's headquarters, located at 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380, on Thursday, June 8, 2023 at 10:00 a.m. local time for the following purposes:
+The Annual Meeting of Stockholders of Verrica Pharmaceuticals Inc. (the "Company") will be held at the Company's headquarters, located at 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380, on Thursday, June 6, 2024 at 10:00 a.m. local time for the following purposes:

-- 1. To elect the Board's nominees, Paul Manning, Lawrence Eichenfield and Craig Ballaron, to the Board of Directors to hold office until the 2026 Annual Meeting of Stockholders. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023. - 3.
+- 1. To elect the Board's nominees, Ted White and Mark Prygocki, to the Board of Directors to hold office until the 2027 Annual Meeting of Stockholders. - 2.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the proxy statement accompanying this Notice. - 3.
+To indicate, on an advisory basis, the frequency of future advisory votes on the compensation of the Company's named executive officers. - 4.
+To ratify the selection by the Audit Committee of the Board of Directors of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024. - 5.
 To conduct any other business properly brought before the meeting.

 These items of business are more fully described in the Proxy Statement accompanying this Notice.
 All stockholders are invited to attend the meeting in person.
-The record date for the Annual Meeting is April 14, 2023.
+The record date for the Annual Meeting is April 12, 2024.
 Only stockholders of record at the close of business on that date are entitled to notice of and to vote at the meeting or any adjournment thereof.